Zhang Dongsun

 Zhang Dongsun (张东荪 (張東蓀, Chang Tung-sun); 1886–1973), also known as Chang Tung-sheng, was a Chinese philosopher, public intellectual and political figure.
-He was a professor of Philosophy and Sinology at Yenching University and Tsinghua University.
+He was a professor of Western philosophy and Chinese social philosophy at Tsinghua University and Yenching University.

 Biography

 Zhang Dongsun was born in 1886 in Hangzhou, Zhejiang, China.
 Travelling to Japan as an overseas student in his youth, Zhang studied the philosophy of Immanuel Kant, and attempted to reinterpret Confucianism along Kantian lines.
 He took part in famous debates about the relative merits of "science and metaphysics," allying himself with the then-fashionable metaphysics of Henri Bergson.
 He was equally well-known, as an exponent of the philosophy of Bertrand Russell, whom he accompanied on a tour of China in 1920.

 A prominent exponent of Chinese socialistic liberalism, Zhang became a powerful influence in the China National Socialist Party in its original incarnation as a non-Communist "third force" grouping opposed to the dictatorship of the Guomindang (Kuomintang or KMT) under Chiang Kai-shek.

-In addition to the Second World War era, Zhang was a professor of philosophy and Sinology at Tsinghua University in the 1930s and the 1940s.
-From 1935 to 1937, Zhang founded and presided over the literary and philosophical monthly periodical Wenzhe yuekan (文哲月刊) at the Tsinghua Campus (淸華園).
+Beyond the era of the Second World War, Zhang served as a professor of Philosophy and China studies at Tsinghua University from the 1920s through the 1940s.
+In particular, from 1935 to 1937, he founded and edited the literary and philosophical monthly, Wenzhe yuekan (文哲月刊) at the Tsinghua Campus (淸華園).

 Zhang veered towards acceptance of the inevitability of Communist victory and took government positions after the establishment of the People's Republic of China in 1949.
 However, his earlier passionate devotion to intellectual freedom and searching critiques of Marxism made him an object of suspicion, obliging him to live in obscurity and in constant fear of persecution.

-After 1949, Zhang, although still a notable politician in the PRC, began to secretly provide the CIA with intelligence from the onset of the Korean War as he did not believe North Korea could win.
+After 1949, Zhang, although still a notable politician in the PRC, began to secretly provide the US with intelligence from the onset of the Korean War, seeking to check China's total alignment with the Soviet Union while hoping to safeguard its strategic flexibility amidst the escalating Cold War.

 During the early years of the PRC, Zhang served in the new government as a member of the central governmental committee, as counsellor on the Culture and Education Committee of the State Council and in various other high-level positions, while maintaining his position as the acting president of Tsinghua University.

-In 1951-1952, Zhang’s activities with the CIA was discovered and he was charged with providing secret information to the US, which was fighting China directly in the Korean War, therefore losing his position and rights in the government.
+In 1951 and 1952, Zhang's activities with the CIA were discovered and he was charged with providing secret information to the US, which was fighting China directly in the Korean War.
+He subsequently lost his position and rights in the government and was subjected to ideological criticism from Mao Zedong, Zhou Enlai, Ma Yinchu, Zheng Xin, and Jian Bozan.
 He was expelled by the China Democratic League soon after.
 At the beginning of the Cultural Revolution, he was hospitalized in the Beijing Railroad Hospital due to his poor health, and was later imprisoned due to the information leak committed nearly 20 years ago.
 He died in 1973.